 - Know where you must draw the line, the point at which you will walk away.
 You have to cement in your mind where the bartering must stop.
 Everyone has a point beyond which they will not go.
 Find yours, make sure your reason is legit, and stand by it.

 - Respect the other side’s principles.
 There are non-negotiables in the business world, as there are in the rest of life.
 If you can show the opposing side you respect what is important to them, they will be more likely to respect what is important to you.

 Spending time to learn and develop negotiation skill is time well spent.
-If you can hold on to your principles and lose pride, you will be far ahead of your competition when sitting down to negotiate deals for your business, and you will gain respect from suppliers, competitors, and customers.
+If you can hold on to your principles and let go of pride, you will be far ahead of your competition when sitting down to negotiate deals for your business, and you will gain respect from your business associates and competitors.